isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 It is important to note that receipt of the Notice does not automatically qualify you for rental waiver from your landlord.

-Upon receiving the Notice, you should first assess if you meet all the eligibility criteria <a href="#3elig" id="s3">here</a>.
+Upon receiving the Notice, you should first assess if you meet all the eligibility criteria <a href="">here</a>.

 If you determine that you meet all the eligibility criteria, you will have to take the necessary steps as set out in the Notice, within the specified timeline, to obtain the rental waiver.

 You may not receive the Notice if you rent only part of a property or a mixed-use property (e.g. a shophouse for both retail and residential use), and/or are a licensee.

-If you did not receive the Notice, but are of the view that you are eligible for the RSS and/or the Rental Waiver Framework (refer to full criteria here ), you may make an application subsequently.
+If you did not receive the Notice, but are of the view that you are eligible for the RSS and/or the Rental Waiver Framework (refer to full criteria <a href="">here</a>), you may make an application subsequently.
 More details will be provided when applications open on 1 November 2021.

 [For landlords]